ShashankKumbhare/traffic-light-classifier/README.md

     - $\mu_{brightness_{green}}$ : mean brightness of model's green  hues extracted from the light located in model's green  light region
     - $a$ & $b$     : model's parameters

-#### <span style="color:skyblue"> Hues extraction </span>

-For a single image, the classifier extracts the following hues from the 3 regions:
-1. Model's red    hues extracted from the light located in model's red    light region
-2. Model's yellow hues extracted from the light located in model's yellow light region
-3. Model's green  hues extracted from the light located in model's green  light region

-Detailed analysis and visualization of each stage has been given in [Traffic_Light_Classifier Notebook](https://github.com/ShashankKumbhare/traffic-light-classifier/blob/main/Traffic_Light_Classifier.ipynb).
+Detailed analysis and visualization of each stage has been given in [Notebook Traffic_Light_Classifier](https://github.com/ShashankKumbhare/traffic-light-classifier/blob/main/Traffic_Light_Classifier.ipynb).

+---

+## Results

 ---